 Intelligence – The academic study of physiology and anatomy is best described as Intelligence (Medicine).

-Primary attribute: Intelligence.
+Primary ability: Intelligence.
 The study of natural phenomena, geology, plants, animals and fey.

 Charisma: Not to repeat myself, but similar situations to what I mention under History can apply here too.

-Primary attribute: Wisdom.
+Primary ability: Wisdom.
 Spotting, hearing, and general awareness of surroundings.

 Dexterity – A creature with Tremorsense might be able to detect something with a Dexterity (Perception) check.
 Additionally, a creature might make this kind of check to notice a small earth tremor that might otherwise go unnoticed, such as an enormous creature walking nearby.